djvill/APLS/assets/screengrab/_README.md

 Some exceptions to keep things less annoying:

 - <https://apls.pitt.edu/extract> pages get sub-subfolders within the `extract/` subfolder (e.g., `extract/exportFragments/post-upload.png`).
-- <https://apls.pitt.edu/participantsExport> is a sub-subfolder within the `participants` subfolder.
+- <https://apls.pitt.edu/labbcat/transcript/attributes> is a sub-subfolder within the `transcript` subfolder.
+- <https://apls.pitt.edu/labbcat/participant> and <https://apls.pitt.edu/participantsExport> get sub-subfolders within the `participants` subfolder.
 - <https://apls.pitt.edu/> goes in `home/`.
 - Anything having to do with setting up the Praat integration goes in `praat-integration/`.
 - Anything that doesn't relate to a specific page **within** APLS goes in `no-page/`.
 This includes troubleshooting things where no valid page loads, the login box, etc.